robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithmic-problems.md

 Given a string and a positive number `k`, find the longest substring of the string containing `k` distinct characters.
 If `k` is more than the total number of distinct characters in the string, return the whole string.
 ### Find all substrings of a string that are a permutation of another string.
 Find all substrings of a string that contains all characters of another string.
 In other words, find all substrings of the first string that are anagrams of the second string.
+### Find maximum length sequence of continuous ones (Using Sliding Window)
+Given a binary array, find the index of 0 to be replaced with 1 to get a maximum length sequence of continuous ones.
+### Count distinct absolute values in a sorted array
+Given an array of sorted integers that may contain several duplicate elements, count the total number of distinct absolute values in it.